 (video of Richard de Waardt playing from the De Gruytters carillon book, a manuscript from the 18th century)

 From the time of the Hemony brothers to the late 18th century, "carillon culture" experienced its heyday.
-Carillons were ubiquitous musical backdrops to city life.
-Carillonneurs explored the possibilities of their instruments, playing folk tunes, arrangements of popular music, and even original compositions.
-But in the 19th century, the carillon failed to cater to changing musical tastes.
-The standard of making and playing carillons dropped noticeably, and its culture declined.
+Cities, churches, and abbeys spent large sums of money to provide the public with free music on their carillons.
+The instruments were ubiquitous musical backdrops to city life.
+Carillonists explored the possibilities of their instruments, playing folk tunes, arrangements of popular music, and even original compositions.

 Carillons such as the Dom Tower of Utrecht, Netherlands, are the musical backdrop of city life in the Low Countries